 Eligibility: Eligibility requirements are set by the university.
-Being a current or past volunteer at RLC does not affect your eligibility.
+Being a current or past volunteer at RLC does not affect your eligibility either way.

 Applications: Do not apply directly to RLC - please apply to the university.

 More information: University of Sydney Social Justice Legal Clinic.

-Enquiries: Nick Manning, firstname.lastname@example.org, or University of Sydney Law School
+Enquiries: Nick Manning, email: volunteering AT rlc.org.au, or University of Sydney Law School